latoyagonzales/latoyagonzales.github.io/essays/ai-in-education.md

 One potential challenge that I didn't want to have with using AI in this course, was becoming to reliant on it.
 However, I didn't run into this issue.
 If anything I think that continued to use it as only using it as a debugging tool and only after I was absolutely stuck.
 I believe that the integration of AI in software engineering education

 ### VI.
 Comparative Analysis:
 In regards to comparing traditional teaching methods and AI-enhance approaches in context of software engineering education, overall, I still believe that traditional is better.
 AI is just a good tool/resource to accompany traditional teaching.
 For example, knowledge retention and practical skill development are tested in the traditional methods.
-Engagement?

 ### VII.
 Future Considerations:
 I believe that AI should continue to have a role in software engineering education.
 It was extremely helpful for me throughout this course.
 However, one thing that I was afraid of was becoming too dependent on it.
-This is why I
+This is why I believe it's important to only use it as a tool.

 ### VIII.
 Conclusion:
 In conclusion, AI is a powerful tool/resource that I feel should continue to be used in the Software Engineering course.
 While, from personal use, I don't necessarily recommend it when in a time crunch like a WOD, I do think it's a great resource.
 Also, I do think that unless you're extremely proficient at using it, I believe that it's extremely important to use it as a tool and not try to have it do all the work for you.
 Not just to make sure that you can do it on your own.